AlexKuchynskyi/Bash-Scripts/README.md

 Below is the list of scripts...

 [back_mask](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/back_mask.sh) script gets as an input possible IP-mask and returns back-mask if the inputed mask is valid

+[check_directory_files](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/check_directory_files.sh) script checks if a file is in one directory when file is present script considers that file processing has been started and checks if files are in another directory.
+When this (second) directory is empty script is finished.

 [correct_IP](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/check_IP) script gets as an input possible IP-address and checks whether the user input string is the correct IP-address or not.